Skip to content

 Counselling Relationship

 We humans are social creatures, wired for connection by nature.
-Relationships are both at the core of life and at the core of our suffering.
+Relationships are at the core of our being, and at the core of our suffering.

 Counselling work is a joint effort by both client and counsellor.
-Carl Rogers teaches that effective counselling is built on a feeling of trust and safety.
+Carl Rogers’ teachings have shown us that effective counselling is built on a foundation of feelings of trust and safety.